 1. Application for Admission to Graduate Study

-2. English Language Proficiency
+2a.
+English Language Proficiency

-- English Language Proficiency typically through the TOEFL iBT or IELTS Academic.
-Native and near native speakers are eligible for a waiver.
-For more information, please read the English Language proficiency waiver policy and application form here.
+- English Language Proficiency Test Waiver – Native and near-native speakers are eligible for a waiver.
+For more information, please read the English Language Proficiency Test Waiver policy.
+To apply for a waiver, visit here.

 - TOEFL iBT – 4151

 - IELTS Academic – 40 Baghramyan Ave, Yerevan

 Certain programs require that you present official Graduate School Admissions Exam results through the GRE (quantitative section), GMAT (quantitative section), or LSAT (including available home tests) depending on your selected field of study, as outlined here.
 None of these tests are required of MA TEFL, MPSIA, and MA HRSJ applicants.
 Some applicants may be eligible for a GRE, GMAT, or LSAT waiver.
 An internal assessment is available for any applicant unable to take the required test.